-With the exception of Navajo, which I found to be stiff and dry no matter how many times I bought, returned and repurchased (Navajo has now been discontinued in the cream form), these eyeshadows are incredibly silky and velvety.
-Their smooth formula lets the pigment glide on easily, using any cream shadow brush or a fingertip, and it lasts all day without creasing or smudging.
+With the exception of Navajo, which I found to be stiff and dry no matter how many times I purchased, returned, and repurchased (Navajo has now been discontinued in the cream form), these eyeshadows are incredibly silky and velvety.
+Their smooth formula lets the pigment glide on easily, using a synthetic brush or a fingertip, and it lasts all day without creasing or smudging.
 Truly.
 When I swatch colors on the back of my hand, I have to scrub off the color.

 This formula was awarded 'Best of Beauty' 'Allure' Magazine (2011) and 'Elle' Magazine's 'Genius Award' (April 2010) and rightly so.
 Nothing is more simple on a rushed morning than quickly swiping on my favorite Bobbi Brown cream shadow, dabbing on some lipstick, and racing out the door.
 I find myself reaching for these shadows on days when I'd normally be too busy to bother.
 They are as appropriate for weekends as for the office.

-Although Cement and Heather are my most reached-for colors, for that no-makeup look, this review is about the more complex Sand Dollar, Galaxy, and Orchid.
+Although Heather is my most used color, this review is about the more complex Sand Dollar, Galaxy, and Orchid shades.

 If I am not in the mood for shimmer, I'll quickly dab a bit of Cement cream shadow on top of Sand Dollar.

 Orchid is described as a light lavender, which isn't true.
 In nature, if you look at the flowering buds, lavender is a greyed blue, more softly muted than periwinkle, whereas Orchid is a mid-toned, satiny, reddened purple--more like a lilac blossom.
-Or an orchid flower--duh.
+Or orchid petals.
 I find Orchid can be an eye intensifier in that it makes green or blue eyes appear more vibrant and brown eyes more sparkly.
 There is definite color payoff from Orchid, but overall it does not scream PURPLE.
-That said, I don't think everyone will be able to wear this color.
-I suspect it will make some eyelid skin appear red, and it might show up as a bruise on others.
+That said, I don't think everyone will be able to wear this color because of the red undertones.

 Here are some skin swatches on my NW15 skin.